 Your cheapest option will probably be staying at a hostel in a dorm.
 In some hostels, you can sleep for less than €5.
 I only slept in a hostel once during my trip to The Philippines, and it was really expensive (€17 a night), but also the most luxurious place I’ve stayed in during my trip.
 Hot showers, fantastic beds, air conditioning, big lockers, nice people, and a great breakfast.
 Check out Spin Designer Hostel in El Nido if you’d like the same experience.

 Staying in a private room can also be cheap, but I noticed prices differ a lot depending on the location you’re staying.
 In Manila (Makati), I paid about €45 a night for a nice and comfortable room in a luxury hotel.
 And in Port Barton (Palawan) I had my own (wooden) beach hut for €24 a night.
 Breakfast was included most of the time.

 With all the tropical islands, you should at least book a snorkeling tour when you’re in The Philippines.
-The best place to book a tour is El Nido, in the beautiful Bacuit Archipel.
+Especially the El Nido island hopping tours are amazing!
+During these tours, you can explore the beautiful Bacuit Archipel.
 The tours will cost you about €20 including snorkeling equipment and lunch.
 You can also book similar tours in Port Barton, where they are about €12.
 Unfortunately, I had to skip those day tours, because of a tropical storm and a typhoon.